LLNL/quandary/docs/mkdocs/user-guide.md

 ## Initial conditions {#subsec:initcond}
-The initial states $\rho_i(0)$ which are accounted for during optimization in eq. \eqref{eq:minproblem} can be specified with the configuration option \texttt{initialcondition}.
+The initial states $\rho_i(0)$ which are accounted for during optimization in eq. \eqref{eq:minproblem} can be specified with the configuration option `initialcondition`.
 Below are the available choices.

 ### Pure-state initialization
 One can choose to simulate and optimize for only one specific pure initial state (then $n_{init} = 1$).
 The initial density matrix is then composed of Kronecker products of pure states for each of the subsystems.
 E.g. for a bipartite system with $n_1